cda-tum/mqt-debugger/.github/contributing.rst

 You can contribute in several ways:

 - 🐛 Report Bugs
-    Report bugs at https://github.com/cda-tum/mqt-debug/issues using the *🐛 Bug report* issue template.
+    Report bugs at https://github.com/cda-tum/mqt-debugger/issues using the *🐛 Bug report* issue template.
 Please make sure to fill out all relevant information in the respective issue form.

 - 🐛 Fix Bugs
-    Look through the `GitHub Issues <https://github.com/cda-tum/mqt-debug/issues>`_ for bugs.
+    Look through the `GitHub Issues <https://github.com/cda-tum/mqt-debugger/issues>`_ for bugs.
 Anything tagged with "bug" is open to whoever wants to try and fix it.

 - ✨ Propose New Features
-    Propose new features at https://github.com/cda-tum/mqt-debug/issues using the *✨ Feature request* issue template.
+    Propose new features at https://github.com/cda-tum/mqt-debugger/issues using the *✨ Feature request* issue template.
 Please make sure to fill out all relevant information in the respective issue form.

 - ✨ Implement New Features
-    Look through the `GitHub Issues <https://github.com/cda-tum/mqt-debug/issues>`_ for features.
+    Look through the `GitHub Issues <https://github.com/cda-tum/mqt-debugger/issues>`_ for features.
 Anything tagged with "feature" is open to whoever wants to implement it.
 We highly appreciate external contributions to the project.

 - 📝 Write Documentation
-    MQT Debug could always use some more `documentation <https://mqt.readthedocs.io/projects/debug>`_, and we appreciate any help with that.
+    MQT Debugger could always use some more `documentation <https://mqt.readthedocs.io/projects/debugger>`_, and we appreciate any help with that.

 🎉 Get Started
 ##############

 Ready to contribute?
-Check out the :doc:`Development Guide <DevelopmentGuide>` to set up MQT Debug for local development and learn about the style guidelines and conventions used throughout the project.
+Check out the :doc:`Development Guide <DevelopmentGuide>` to set up MQT Debugger for local development and learn about the style guidelines and conventions used throughout the project.

 We value contributions from people with all levels of experience.
 In particular if this is your first PR not everything has to be perfect.